realworldocaml/book/other-notes/outline.md

 # Proposal for Real World OCaml

 [yminsky: can we really call it “Real World OCaml”?
-It would be a good name, I think.
+It would be a good name, but I don't know whose permission we'd need for it.
 Another name that I was thinking of using was “Core OCaml”, which has the pun going for it.]

 ## Outline